 Defending or bringing Court or Tribunal action.
 Litigation always comes with risk and should be avoided as much as possible, particularly small business that may have a ‘small claim’ (under £10k).
 You may not get legal fees paid by the other side, even if you win!

 Are there ways small business owners can avoid large legal expenses?

 Large legal fees are incurred when you bring action or have to defend yourself in Court or an Employment Tribunal.

-In relation; avoiding Employment Tribunal claims being brought by your staff – always have a company handbook setting out what is expected of your staff and the policies and procedures adopted by your business should grievance or disciplinary issues arise.
+In relation to avoiding Employment Tribunal claims being brought by your staff – always have a company handbook setting out what is expected of your staff and the policies and procedures adopted by your business should grievance or disciplinary issues arise.

-Remember that it’s not just legal fees you will have to pay if an ex employee brings action against you in an Employment Tribunal, you run the risk of damaging your brand image by your internal business affairs being made public.
+Remember that it’s not just legal fees you will have to pay if an ex-employee brings an action against you in an Employment Tribunal, you run the risk of damaging your brand image by your internal business affairs being made public.
 If in doubt, seek advice from a lawyer.

 In your experience, what sort of problems do small business owners regularly face?
 And how are they avoided?

 Co-founder disputes: if you do not have it clearly set out who does what, and what is expected from each founder/business owner from the outset, resentment and ill feeling can arise.
 Do not fall into the trap of thinking because you have been friends since the age of 5, or you are family, no disputes will arise.
 They do and they will!
 Such disputes keep us lawyers very busy detailing with the aftermath.
 Avoid this by having co-founder/executive/director/shareholder agreements in place.